Sleep Medicine Fellowship

 The Sleep Medicine Fellowship in NYU Langone’s Division of Pulmonary, Critical Care, and Sleep Medicine prepares fellows for academic or clinical careers in sleep medicine.

-Clinical training occurs at NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, and NYU Langone’s Tisch Hospital, exposing you to a diverse patient population.
-Clinic sessions are held at multiple sites, including Bellevue, NYU Langone Pulmonary and Critical Care Associates, VA NY Harbor Healthcare System, Manhattan campus, and in conjunction with NYU Langone’s Department of Neurology.
+Clinical training occurs at NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, and NYU Langone’s ambulatory clinics and Tisch Hospital, exposing you to a diverse patient population.
+Clinic sessions are held at multiple sites, including Bellevue, VA NY Harbor Healthcare System, Manhattan campus, and at NYU Langone Comprehensive Epilepsy Center—Sleep Center, in conjunction with NYU Langone’s Department of Neurology.
 Nishay Chitkara, MD, is our fellowship director.

 Whatever your focus, we look forward to your time with us as you train for your future in sleep medicine.